(This post was originally posted in 2021, but I’ve recently updated it for 2022!)

 Where: 5500 N. Easton Road, Doylestown

-We went to Hellerick’s for the first time last October and loved it!
-(We went back again in the summer.)
+We’ve gone to Hellerick’s several times now, both in the fall and summer, and the kids always love it.
 They don’t have patch pumpkin picking, but there are lots of pumpkins of all shapes and sizes on display.
 Plus, there’s a ton of other activities on their Adventure Farm.
 General admission includes corn mazes, a hayride, farm animals, playgrounds, hay bale slides, sack slides, a corn barn (Charlotte’s favorite), and a lot more.
 If you have older kids, you’ll also want to check out tickets for the Aerial Adventure Park.

 Snipes Farm & Education Center